biobuddies/wellplated/documentation/design.md

 `Containers` would be supported.
 If `Well`s are sparsely populated and plates have 384 or fewer wells, then the limit is a bit higher.

+Horizontal space for printing barcodes might be more limiting than database integer size.
+To start with, the maximum allowed width is twelve characters: up to four for the string prefix and eight for the integer suffix.
+Additional feedback will help scaling above 99M `Container`s.

-Resource exhaustion is a classic failure mode, but easily tracked and forecasted.
-TODO: add django-healthcheck for AutoField/BigAutoField exhaustion, similar to free disk space.
+While resource exhaustion is a common failure mode, it is easy to track and forecast.
+TODO: extend django-healthcheck for AutoField/BigAutoField exhaustion, somewhat similar to free disk space.

-### Container Formats
-Containers are defined as sharing the same type if the following are exactly equal:
-* Number of rows
-* Number of columns
-* Code format string

 #### Future Work
 Plates with double-character (more than 26) rows are not yet supported because of open questions.